-Parents meet with teachers and Family Support of their child's classroom to discuss in-depth what happens in the classroom and to review other aspects of the program.
+Parents meet with the teachers and Family Support Specialist of their child's classroom to discuss in-depth ageappropriate developmental expectations along with other aspects of that particular classroom.
 This is also an opportunity for parents to share any ideas they may have to facilitate learning and to enhance the curriculum.